baileyp1/PhylogenomicsPipelines/README.md

 ```
 make_species_trees_pipeline.sh
 ```
 On the command line type the name of the program for brief instructions on its use.
-For the phylogenetic analysis pipeline you should start with a new directory.
+For the phylogenetic analysis pipeline you should start in a fresh directory.

 ## Required software dependencies
 The following programs need to be installed and available from the command line by typing the native program name.
 Some but not all of them are easily available from software installers (e.g. bioconda, brew, apt, yum)